Gnucki/danf-gnucki-mongodb/README.md

 gnuckiMongodb: {
     // Define the list of connections.
     connections: {
-        // Define a connection of name "forum".
+        // Define a connection of name "forum" on the database "forum".
         forum: {
             // Define the mongodb connection URL and additional options.
             // (https://mongodb.github.io/node-mongodb-native/driver-articles/mongoclient.html#the-url-connection-format)